The-Marcy-Lab-School/Fall-2022-Curriculum-BMC/se-unit-2/lesson-0-what_is_javascript/javascript-in-html.md

+# What is JavaScript

-# How To Use JavaScript in the Browser
+## How we write and run JavaScript for the browser

 JavaScript can be executed in the browser or in the Command Line with `node`.
 We will be focusing on using JavaScript in the browser for a few reasons: